gkothari25/Skin_hair_color_detection_using_AI/readme.md

 #Note - Hair model is confused between grey and blonde color [have some ideas for better classification between them]

-Steps to run the code.
+"Steps to run the code".

 1- Create a Virtual environment in ubuntu.
 [sudo apt-get install virtualenv]